-A lack of self-care for nurses increases the chances for burn-out.
-And this has only become all the more pressing as nurses are working many more hours, risking their health by exposing themselves to patients infected by the Coronavirus, and dealing with the mass suffering and fear pervasive in the midst of this pandemic.
+A lack of self-care for nurses increases the chances of burnout, and burnout has become an even greater risk amid the coronavirus pandemic.
+Nurses are working longer hours, risking their health by exposing themselves to patients infected with the virus and dealing with mass suffering and fear.

-Burnout is specifically tied to occupational stress, but can also affect the lives of nurses outside of the workplace.
+Burnout is tied to occupational stress but can also affect the lives of nurses outside of the workplace.
 It can lead to chronic physical pain, depression and anxiety, boredom, lack of interest in work and overall diminished performance.

 What Are Some Examples of Self-care for Nurses?

-There are a number of practices offering self-care for nurses that can mitigate workplace stress.
+There are several practices offering self-care for nurses that can mitigate burnout.

-Mindfulness meditation has become a popular tool in the last few years for managing stress and fostering health.
-Mindfulness meditation entails being “mindful” of your surroundings, feelings and thoughts.
+Mindfulness meditation has become a popular tool for managing stress and fostering health.
+It entails being “mindful” of your surroundings, feelings and thoughts.

-You can participate by taking 10 to 20 minutes daily to sit in a quiet, comfortable place and focus on your breathing, external surroundings and your emotional energy.
-It’s been proven to help reduce stress, making it a great practice of self-care for nurses.
+You can practice mindfulness by sitting in a quiet, comfortable place and focusing on your breathing, external surroundings and emotional energy.
+Just 10-20 minutes a day has been proven to reduce stress, making it a great practice for nurses.

 According to the Mayo Clinic, mindfulness meditation can have the following benefits:

-Also used during meditation practice, deep breathing on its own can be an effective way to sneak in self-care for nurses during shifts.
+Deep breathing is an effective way to sneak in self-care during shifts.

-Try deep breathing during your next work shift either in between patients or before you complete paperwork.
+Deep breathing is a stress-relief tool that you can take anywhere.
+Try it during your next work shift between patients or before you complete paperwork.
 You can also practice it during your daily commute.
-It’s a stress-relief tool that you can take anywhere.

-When we exercise, our bodies produce endorphins; these are natural painkillers and can help promote sleep.
-It can also elevate your mood and give you more confidence.
+When we exercise, our bodies produce endorphins.
+Endorphins are natural painkillers and help promote sleep.
+They can also elevate your mood and give you more confidence.

-Exercise is most effective if it’s done regularly.
-It also doesn’t have to be intense.
-Just moderate exercise for 30 minutes a day will offer benefits.
-It can be as simple as riding a stationary bike during a show, or taking a short walk after dinner.
+Exercise is most effective when done regularly.
+It doesn’t have to be intense.
+Participating in moderate exercise for just 30 minutes a day will offer benefits.
+Try riding a stationary bike during a television show or taking a short walk after dinner.

 Getting uninterrupted sleep—and enough of it— is essential for promoting physical health, mental clarity and positive mood.
 Setting aside eight hours each night is one way to practice self-care for nurses.